vsan21/MapJourney/README.md

 - [x] Map markers have infowindow
 - [x] Auth0: login, signup, logout, and user profile
 - [x] Custom map category icons
-- [ ] Route travel between pins based on multiple modes of transportation
+- [x] Route travel between pins based on multiple modes of transportation
+- [ ] Change the color of the different travel routes
+- [ ] Display directions summary on side panel (itinerary-like list)

 ### Later features:
-- Create side panel display next to maps (itinerary-like list)
 - Save multiple maps of different cities/countries
 - Allow user to go into "Storymode"
     - Mark a place as "visited"